ghmacg/restaurant-page/README.md

 4. To finish make sure the right path is selected in the Setting of your GitHub repo.

-**Note:** To prevent having to copy and paste the same lengthy git command each time, I created a npm script:
+**Note:** To prevent having to copy and paste the same lengthy git command each time, I created a npm script, the real command is:
-`"scripts": { "gh-deploy": "git subtree push --prefix dist origin gh-pages" }`
+`git subtree push --prefix dist origin gh-pages`

 ## Acknowledgement